Rheinau, Switzerland

-Rheinau (/de/) is a municipality in the district of Andelfingen in the Canton of Zürich in Switzerland.
-It is located at a bend of the Rhine River which forms the Swiss-German border in this area.
-A bridge links Rheinau to Altenburg, part of the municipality of Jestetten, Baden-Württemberg state.
+Rheinau (/de/) is a municipality in the district of Andelfingen in the canton of Zurich in Switzerland.
+It is located at a bend of the High Rhine, which forms the Swiss-German border in this area, and includes an island with an abbey.
+A bridge built in 1806 links Rheinau to Altenburg, part of the municipality of Jestetten (Baden-Württemberg).

 Geography

 Rheinau has an area of 8.9 km2.
 Of this area, 26.8% is used for agricultural purposes, while 54.8% is forested.
 Of the rest of the land, 11.3% is settled (buildings or roads) and the remainder (7.2%) is non-productive (rivers, glaciers or mountains).